 Non-Equity Incentive Plan Compensation.
-The amounts represented in the Non-Equity Incentive Plan Compensation column are for amounts earned in 2007, to be paid in 2008.
-The total amount shown consists of payments made for the 2007 plan year under the Halliburton Annual Performance Pay Plan and the 2005 cycle Performance Unit Program.
+The amounts represented in the Non-Equity Incentive Plan Compensation column are for amounts earned in 2008, to be paid in 2009.
+The total amount shown consists of payments made for the 2008 plan year under the Halliburton Annual Performance Pay Plan and the 2006 cycle Performance Unit Program.
 Information about these programs can be found in the Compensation Discussion and Analysis under Short-term (Annual) Incentives for the Halliburton Annual Performance Pay Plan and under Long-term Incentives for the Performance Unit Program.

-The Threshold, Target and Maximum amounts for the 2007 Halliburton Annual Performance Pay Plan can be found in the Grants of Plan-Based Awards in Fiscal 2007 table under the Estimated Future Payouts Under Non-Equity Incentive Plan Awards.
+The Threshold, Target and Maximum amounts for the 2008 Halliburton Annual Performance Pay Plan can be found in the Grants of Plan-Based Awards in Fiscal 2008 table under the Estimated Future Payouts Under Non-Equity Incentive Plan Awards.

-The 2007 Halliburton Annual Performance Pay Plan amounts paid to each NEO are: \$2,433,860 for Mr. Lesar; \$691,438 for Mr. Gaut; \$608,465 for Mr. Cornelison; \$353,165 for Mr. McCollum; \$263,810 for Mr. Pope; \$774,410 for Mr. Lane; and \$90,951 for Mr. Smith.
-As part of Mr. Smith's early retirement, he received a prorated portion of the award based on his months of service until he retired on May 4, 2007.
+The 2008 Halliburton Annual Performance Pay Plan amounts paid to each NEO are: \$3,120,000 for Mr. Lesar; \$650,000 for Mr. McCollum; \$715,000 for Mr. Cornelison; \$924,983 for Mr. Gaut; and \$507,000 for Mr. Brown.

-The 2005 cycle Performance Unit Program amounts paid to each NEO are: \$5,000,000 for Mr. Lesar; \$1,210,000 for Mr. Gaut; \$850,000 for Mr. Cornelison; \$324,000 for Mr. McCollum; \$150,500 for Mr. Pope; \$1,495,000 for Mr. Lane; and \$150,259 for Mr. Smith.
-As part of Mr. Smith's early retirement, he received a prorated portion of the award based on his months of service until he retired on May 4, 2007.
+The 2006 cycle Performance Unit Program amounts paid to each NEO are: \$5,000,000 for Mr. Lesar; \$395,000 for Mr. McCollum; \$1,155,000 for Mr. Cornelison; \$1,380,000 for Mr. Gaut; and \$302,500 for Mr. Brown.

-The amounts paid to the NEOs for the 2005 cycle Performance Unit Program differ from what is shown in the Grants of Plan-Based Awards in Fiscal Year 2007 table under Estimated Future Payments Under Non-Equity Incentive Plan Awards.
-The Grants of Plan-Based Awards in Fiscal Year 2007 table indicates the potential award amounts for Threshold, Target and Maximum under the 2007 cycle Performance Unit Program, while the Summary Compensation Table shows amounts paid for a prior program cycle, the 2005 cycle, which closed on December 31, 2007.
+The amounts paid to the NEOs for the 2006 cycle Performance Unit Program differ from what is shown in the Grants of Plan-Based Awards in Fiscal Year 2008 table under Estimated Future Payments Under Non-Equity Incentive Plan Awards.
+The Grants of Plan-Based Awards in Fiscal Year 2008 table indicates the potential award amounts for Threshold, Target and Maximum under the 2008 cycle Performance Unit Program, while the Summary Compensation Table shows amounts paid for a prior program cycle, the 2006 cycle, which closed on December 31, 2008.

 Change in Pension Value and NQDC Earnings.
 The amounts in the Change in Pension Value and NQDC Earnings column are attributable to the above-market earnings for various nonqualified plans.
-The methodology for determining what constitutes above-market earnings is the difference between the interest rate as stated in the applicable nonqualified plan document and the Internal Revenue Service Long-Term 120% AFR rate as of December 31, 2007.
-The 120% AFR rate used for determining above-market earnings in 2007 was 5.68%.
+The methodology for determining what constitutes above-market earnings is the difference between the interest rate as stated in the applicable nonqualified plan document and the Internal Revenue Service Long-Term 120% AFR rate as of December 31, 2008.
+The 120% AFR rate used for determining above-market earnings in 2008 was 5.35%.

 Change in Pension Value.
-Because the present value of Mr. Cornelison's accumulated benefits as of December 31, 2007 was less than the present value of accumulated benefits as of December 31, 2006, a negative result occurred and the change in pension value as disclosed in the Pension Benefits Table is \$0.
-Therefore, no amount for pension earnings is included in the column for Mr. Cornelison.
+Because the present value of Mr. Cornelison's accumulated benefits as of December 31, 2008 was more than the present value of accumulated benefits as of December 31, 2007, a change in pension value of \$2,765 is disclosed in the Pension Benefits Table.